tesseract-ocr/tessdoc/APIExample-user_patterns.md

 This is based on [an example provided in tesseract-ocr forum](https://groups.google.com/forum/#!msg/tesseract-ocr/y052O_DwYic/gsJN1NHBfqkJ) and updated for the [recent implementation of the feature for tesseract 4.x](https://github.com/tesseract-ocr/tesseract/pull/2328).

+Please note that while this example gets 100% accuracy after user_patterns are applied, that may not be the case always.
+[Pre-processing the image](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) usually improves the quality of recognition and is recommended.

 ## Requirements

 In order to apply `user_patterns` for improving recognition, the following are required.